New Century Theatre

 615 Hennepin Avenue, Suite 145, Minneapolis, MN 55403

 The New Century Theatre is an intimate live performance venue and a flexible use meeting and educational space established by Hennepin Theatre Trust and located adjacent to its offices in City Center.
-The New Century Theatre is known for hosting the popular New Century Sessions music series featuring Minnesota’s best local artists, as well as long-running comedy shows, Minneapolis Musical Theatre’s season, its own arts education activities and programs like Broadway Confidential.
+The New Century Theatre is known for hosting the popular New Century Sessions music series featuring Minnesota’s best local artists, as well as long-running comedy shows, Minneapolis Musical Theatre’s season and its own arts education activities and programs like Broadway Confidential.
 It was named after the original Century Theatre, one of four historic theatres on the block where City Center is now located.
 It first opened in 1908 as a 2,000 seat vaudeville house called the Miles.
 Throughout the 1930s and 1940s, it hosted mostly second-run films and the occasional live show until closing in 1954 for renovation.
 When it reopened as the Century Cinerama, it featured the new technology of widescreen projection before a fire gutted the theatre in 1965 and the building was demolished.
 The site was later incorporated into City Center where it has once again been transformed into a theatre for the community.

 Make Your Next Corporate Meeting or Event the Gathering of the Century!